Jades-Mods/Jades-Mods/README.md

 Fabric - the version of the modpack designed for the Fabric modloader.
 Quilt - the version of the modpack designed for the Quilt modloader.
 Optirefined - a version of the modpack designed to only contain mods that recreate the features of Optifine.
+# Installation instructions
+Install the Fabric modloader, and replace the mods folder in .minecraft with the unzipped mods folder contained in the releases.
 # Mods
 ### Performance/Backend mods
 **[Architectury API v5.10.33](https://modrinth.com/mod/architectury-api)** - An intermediary api aimed to ease developing multiplatform mods.